j-stalder/Hanoi-tower-problem/README.md

 The examples given in this project are made with the Jupyter-Notebook of the Anaconda Distribution using the Sagemath Kernel 9.0.0.
 In order to solve the mathematical problems this project uses [Sagemath](https://www.sagemath.org/) open source software.

 ### Installation of Anaconda
-Visit the [anaconda website](https://www.anaconda.com/distribution/) and download the Anaconda distribution for your system (this project is based on Python 3.7)
+Visit the [Anaconda website](https://www.anaconda.com/distribution/) and download the Anaconda distribution for your system (this project is based on Python 3.7)

 ### Installation of Sagemath
 Visit the [Sagemath website](https://www.sagemath.org/download.html) and download the distribution for your system.